How to Gamble for a Living?

-Despite the perception, gambling is not always fun and requires a lot of effort.
-Gambling is fun and stress-free if you’re throwing around a few buck with friends.
-When the stakes are raised, and it means providing for your friends and family, it’s time to establish a business plan.
+Despite the misconceptions, gambling is not always fun and requires a lot of effort.
+Gambling is fun and stress-free if you’re throwing around a few bucks with friends.
+When the stakes are raised, and it means providing for your friends and family, it’s time to formulate a business plan.

-To enjoy a stable income as a professional gambler, you must work hard, study gambling even harder, and follow certain steps, so you do not go broke or even bankrupt.
+To enjoy a stable income as a professional gambler, you must work hard, study gambling even harder, and follow certain steps, so as not to end up broke or even bankrupt.
 These steps include:

 Studying and Learning

 Online gambling as a profession requires the same amount of research as more conventional professions.
-Education and training are critical for becoming a knowledge expert, which translates to success.
-Some people prefer to go to a gambling school or get taught by a gambling mentor while others prefer video tutorials or books.
+Education and training are critical in order to become a knowledgeable expert, which translates into success.
+Some people prefer to go to an actual gambling school or get taught by a gambling mentor while others prefer video tutorials or books.
 There is likely no better education or training opportunity like practicing every day against and with peers.